Why we do it?

 REMEMBER our fallen U. S. Veterans, HONOR those who serve, TEACH your children the value of freedom.
 Each December on National Wreaths Across America Day, our mission to Remember, Honor and Teach is carried by coordinating wreath laying ceremonies across the United States, at sea and abroad.

 Join us in sponsoring a wreath(s) at Wilmington National Cemetery, Wilmington NC

 Who Can Help?
 Everyone whether you are an individual, family or company.

 How Do I Help?Help can be given in different ways.
-(1) Sponsor a wreath; Sponsor a wreath through American Honor Guards of North Carolina (NC0181) to be placed at Wilmington National Cemetery (NCWNCE) (2) Volunteer; Come out and help transport the wreath delivery from the drop off site (to be determined) to Wilmington National Cemetery on December 12, 2019.
-Come out and help place the wreaths on the tombstones at Wilmington National Cemetery on December 14, 2019.
+(1) Sponsor a wreath; Sponsor a wreath through American Honor Guards of North Carolina (NC0181) to be placed at Wilmington National Cemetery (NCWNCE).
+(2) Volunteer; Come out and help transport the wreath delivery from the drop off site (to be determined) to Wilmington National Cemetery in mid-December.
+Come out and help place the wreaths on the tombstones at Wilmington National Cemetery two days later on the Saturday.

 Location; Wilmington National Cemetery, Wilmington NC (NCWNCE)

-For more information on Wreaths Across America please visit our website at www.WreathsAcrossAmerica.org
+For more information on Wreaths Across America please visit their website at www.WreathsAcrossAmerica.org

 To sponsor a wreath: